Yandex Cloud

 Where --shards is the new list of shard names to include in the group.

-You can request the name of the shard group with a list of shard groups in the cluster.
+You can get the shard group name with a list of shard groups in the cluster.

-You can request a shard name with a list of shards in the cluster.
+You can get the shard names with a list of shards in the cluster.

-2. In the Managed Service for ClickHouse® cluster description, change the shard_group section to include the required shard group:
+2. In the Managed Service for ClickHouse® cluster description, update the shard_group section for the shard group you need:

 resource "yandex_mdb_clickhouse_cluster" "<cluster_name>" {